LumeWeb/portal-sync-demo/milestones/import_offline/index.md

     - Verify that you've copied the log key correctly.
     - Ensure Node.js and npm are up to date.
     - Check your firewall settings if you encounter connection issues.
+    - Make sure the `../seed/corestore` directory exists and contains the necessary data from the seed demo.

 - **Import Issues**:
     - Ensure you're using the correct file hashes.